apaykani/apaykani.github.io/_pages/research.md

 layout: page
 title: Research
 permalink: /research/
-description: Four connected themes at the interface of combustion physics and machine learning.
+description: Four connected themes at the interface of combustion science and machine learning.
 nav: true
 nav_order: 2
 ---

-Our research advances data-driven and physics-based methods for combustion and energy systems, addressing energy conversion, emissions reduction and the decarbonisation of transport.
-The four themes below are deliberately connected: the machine-learning methods are built for the combustion problems, and the combustion problems set the accuracy requirements the methods must meet.
+Our research advances data-driven and physics-based methods for future energy conversion and propulsion systems in four themes:

 ---